-M-OA 200 Office Administration Internship (3) Practical experience in office skills with a minimum of six hours of work each week (90 hours total) is required in an approved work assignment.
+M-OA 200 Office Administration Internship (3) Practical experience in oZice skills with a minimum of six hours of work each week (90 hours total) is required in an approved work assignment.
 Additional assignments including a portfolio will be required as well.

-M-OA 201 Office Procedures (3) Designed to help the student develop traits, qualities, and skills necessary for an office administrator.
-It includes discussions in such areas as the role of an office administrator, interpersonal relations, electronic office, communication in the office, administrative support responsibilities, and records management.
+M-OA 201 Office Procedures (3) This course is designed to help the student develop traits, qualities, and skills necessary for an administrative assistant.
+It includes discussions in such areas as the role of the administrative assistant, interpersonal relations, electronic office, office communications, administrative support responsibilities, and records management.
+This course will also include practical experience in such areas as filing and development of skill on the ten-key adding machine.
 Prerequisite: Basic keyboarding proficiency (one semester of keyboarding).